alephium/www/src/content/news/Miners-Highlight-4-nickdimondi-2177a42b0837/index.md

 title: 'Miners’ Highlight #4: nickdimondi'
 ---

 _The Alephium blockchain relies heavily on the contributions of miners to maintain its integrity and functionality.
 Recognizing the significance of these contributors is the object of this article series titled “Miners’ Highlight.”
 By focusing on their contributions, challenges, and experiences, we aim to better understand the mining process, its importance & those who make it possible.
-You can find_ <a href="https://medium.com/@alephium/miners-highlight-1-cedric-crispin-c4ed456f6d10" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/miners-highlight-1-cedric-crispin-c4ed456f6d10" rel="noopener" target="_blank"><em>#1 here</em></a>, <a href="https://medium.com/@alephium/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316" rel="noopener" target="_blank"><em>#2 here</em></a>, _and_ <a href="https://medium.com/@alephium/miners-highlight-3-bokiko-7b2a22ea0253" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/miners-highlight-3-bokiko-7b2a22ea0253" target="_blank"><em>#3 here</em></a>_._
+You can find_ <a href="https://medium.com/@alephium/miners-highlight-1-cedric-crispin-c4ed456f6d10" data-href="https://medium.com/@alephium/miners-highlight-1-cedric-crispin-c4ed456f6d10"><em>#1 here</em></a>, <a href="https://medium.com/@alephium/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316" data-href="https://medium.com/@alephium/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316"><em>#2 here</em></a>, _and_ <a href="https://medium.com/@alephium/miners-highlight-3-bokiko-7b2a22ea0253" data-href="https://medium.com/@alephium/miners-highlight-3-bokiko-7b2a22ea0253"><em>#3 here</em></a>_._

 #### What can we call you, and where should we picture you?

-I go by <a href="https://twitter.com/NickDimondi" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/NickDimondi" rel="noopener" target="_blank">Nick</a>.
+I go by <a href="https://twitter.com/NickDimondi" data-href="https://twitter.com/NickDimondi">Nick</a>.

 #### Tell us a bit about yourself, your passion for mining, and your background story.